SlimeVR/SlimeVR-Docs-Site/src/server/body-config.md

 To use AutoBone, follow these steps:

 1. Before following any of the instructions below, ensure that:
+   - You have at least enough trackers to track your feet (generally 5 trackers).
    - You have your trackers and headset **on**.
    - You are wearing your trackers and headset.
    - Your trackers and headset are connected to the SlimeVR server.